TECH DATA

 WRITTEN & PHOTOGRAPHED BY: STEVE HOLLOWAY

-How digital technology evolved is interesting because learning how the first commercial digital images were created gives you some perspective on today’s digital world.
+Digital evolution, how digital technology evolved, is interesting because learning how the first commercial digital images were created gives you some perspective on today’s digital world.
 A different way to look at the endless APS-C vs full frame, mirrorless vs DSLR arguments.
 And a way to decide if the iPhone camera has a place in your kit.

 The Olympus E 10 was a new beginning for photography bringing digital images to the commercial photography workflow.